-Within the constraints outlined above, this study nonetheless, seeks to define, in some workable fashion, the role of rehabilitation and how it should fit into an overall national rural housing and development policy.
+Within these constraints, however, this study nonetheless, seeks to define, in some workable fashion, the role of repair/rehabilitation and how it should fit into an overall national rural housing and development policy.

-I. CONCEPTUAL DIFFERENCES BETWEEN REPAIR AND REHABILITATION
+II.
+CONCEPTUAL DIFFERENCES BETWEEN REPAIR AND REHABILITATION